show-dont-tell/freiheit-staging/content/chronicle/podcasts/2025-03-21-alpahlist-podcast.md

     disable: true
 ---

-freiheit.com is an engineering organization for engineers by engineers.
-They have been building custom, large-scale software systems since 1999.
+freiheit.com has been building custom, large-scale software systems since 1999.

 To be successful you need to put the right people into the right seats.
 And that starts with the right hiring process.